bitcoinhodler/glacier/docs/_docs/setup/non-quarantined-hardware.md

   c.
 Importantly, at least one computer should be a computer that you do not own, or that doesn't spend much time on your home or office network.

+  It’s not technically  ownership  that’s important.
+But computers you own are more likely to run the same software, have visited the same websites, or have been exposed to the same USB drives or networks -- and therefore to have the same malware.

 2. Using sticky notes, label the two Setup Computers “SETUP 1” and “SETUP 2”.
 3. With a permanent marker, label two USB drives “SETUP 1 BOOT” and “SETUP 2 BOOT”.